jnidzwetzki/bboxdb/docs/_posts/2016-12-12-changelog.md

 - Bugfix: GUI is repainted when a distribution region is recreated
 - Bugfix: Size of the GUI tree component was not dynamically calculated
 - Bugfix: The acquire storages code releases all (not only the already acquired) storages on failure, this leads to wrong usage counting
-- Bugfix: Regions couldn't be removed from the nameprefix manager
+- Bugfix: Regions couldn't be removed from the name prefix manager
 - Bugfix: No data is written to ACTIVE_FULL regions
 - Bugfix: For splits, only the part of the tuple is analyzed, that is covered by the region
 - Bugfix: State updates of the tree are applied after reading the child nodes.
 Otherwise, a region could be set to splitted before the child nodes are ready